Black Carbon Network

 What is measured?

-Black carbon concentrations are measured using the Magee Aethalometer, model AE22.
-The Aethalometer measures the light absorption of carbon particles at two wavelengths: 880 nm (IR), to give the quantitative concentration of 'Black' or Elemental Carbon; and 370 nm (UV), to indicate the presence of aromatic organic compounds such as are found in wood smoke, biomass-burning smoke, and tobacco smoke.
+Black carbon concentrations are measured using the Magee Aethalometer, model AE33.
+The Aethalometer measures the light absorption of carbon particles at seven wavelengths from the near-infrared (950 nm) to the near-ultraviolet (370 nm).
+Results from channel 880 nm (IR), give the quantitative concentration of 'black' carbon and 370 nm (UV) indicate the presence of aromatic organic compounds such as are found in wood smoke, biomass-burning smoke, and tobacco smoke.

 What is the purpose of the network?